panchul/workspace/doc/Career.md

 1) Avoid large meetings.
 Large meetings waste valuable time and energy.
 - They discourage debate
 - People are more guarded than open
-- There’s not enough time for everyone to contribute Don’t schedule large meetings unless you’re certain they provide value to everyone.
+- There's not enough time for everyone to contribute Don't schedule large meetings unless you're certain they provide value to everyone.

-2) Leave a meeting if you’re not contributing.
+2) Leave a meeting if you're not contributing.
 If a meeting doesn't require your:
 - Input
 - Value
 - Decisions
   Your presence is useless.
-  It’s not rude to leave a meeting.
+  It's not rude to leave a meeting.
-  But it’s rude to waste people’s time.
+  But it's rude to waste people's time.

 3) Forget the chain of command
    Communicate with colleagues directly.